 In all of our designs, you can pick your own texts, fonts, the number of signature lines, whether they’re labeled, and whether to include your names and wedding date at the top.
 And some designs even let you pick the primary and background colors as well.
 Furthermore, each ketubah and wedding certificate is put together by an experienced designer, so we’re happy to accommodate any requests you have for the layout or design.
 Just let us know what you’d like and we’ll do our best to make it happen!
 In addition to customizing the classic Ink with Intent designs, I also work one-on-one with couples to create totally custom ketubahs and wedding certificates.

 Our clients have always been incredibly kind with what they say about us.
 But my favorite thing to hear is always this: that clients didn’t think they could find the right ketubah or wedding certificate for their LGBTQ/interfaith/minimalist/self-officiating/etc. ceremony, but that we had just the thing they were looking for!
 We take inclusiveness very seriously.
-All our texts are available in three different versions: bride-groom, groom-groom, and bride-bride.
-Furthermore, all pronouns and partnership terms can be changed at no additional cost to best reflect the unique nature of your relationship.
+All our texts are available in every possible combination of pronouns, whether you and your partner identify as a bride, groom, beloved (male or female pronouns), or non-binary.

-Ink with Intent wedding certificates start at $155 and ketubot start at $280, and include all the customizations mentioned above.
+Ink with Intent wedding certificates start at $173 and ketubot start at $298, and shipping is always free.
 Adriana is also happy to work with couples on custom designs!
 Just shoot her a note, and she’ll set up a free consultation.
 After a phone or Skype chat, she’ll do a small sketch and provide you with an official quote for the project, and then it’s totally up to you whether or not you’d like to move forward.

 Even though a ketubah or wedding certificate, like photos, will last for the rest of your life, unlike photos it can be an easy detail to overlook, as Ink with Intent client Zach realized: